melizalab/comp-neurosci/resources/syllabus.md

 ### Data Exploration (30%)

-As part of a semester-long project, you and your programming team will have the opportunity to choose one of the neuroscience data sets we’ll be working with in class.
-As we discuss various topics in data science, you will be applying these to your data set and building toward a complete research project.
+As part of a semester-long project, you and your programming team will have the opportunity to choose a neuroscience data set to analyze using one or more of the theoretical frameworks we cover in class.
 Along the way, you and your team will gain expertise on your data set and be a resource for other students in our class interested in working with that type of data.
 There will be milestones and chances for revision over the course of the semester.
 Important dates and more detailed information are laid out in the project description.

 **How you can succeed**: Engage with the data set you have chosen.
 Explore the structure of your data set and read the methods section of the associated publication.
 Think about which methods we discuss can be applied to your data and what kinds of questions could be asked with them.
 Test and document functions you write to make them as easy as possible for you and the rest of the class to use.
 Take advantage of peer and instructor feedback to improve your final product.

-#### Timeline

-- Week 6: Choose a study that interests you and present it to the class.
-- Week 9: Write a module with functions to read raw data from the files in the data set and parse into a flexible data structure.
-- Week 10: Develop a question you can answer about your data set (or a comparison between your data set and another) using one or more of the methods we have been working with.
-- Week 13: Generate a set of preliminary figures that capture the most important features of your results.
-- Week 14: Finalize your analyses and figures.
-Prepare a short presentation on your results.

-## Course policies
+## Course Policies

 Work must be turned in on time to receive full credit.
 There is a penalty of 5% per day for late work unless an extension is arranged **before** the due date or an emergency prevents submission.
+When requesting an extension, provide a brief reason for the request and an estimate of when the work will be completed.

 Group work must represent equal effort by all members.
 Do not put anyone's name on an assignment unless they made a substantive contribution.
 If your schedules are not compatible, if there is an emergency or illness, or if you need to come to a different arrangement for splitting the work, contact me so we we can make sure there is an equitable solution that maximizes everyone's opportunity to learn.

-You are welcome and encouraged to use AI tools to assist your coding work.
-You can ask LLMs like Claude or ChatGPT to write code, but it's often more effective to use them to *explain* code examples, to interpret error messages, or to help you improve the performance or correctness of code you draft on your own.
-Regardless of how you write it, you are responsible for ensuring that the code you submit for homework assignments and your final projects runs correctly.

-Students with respiratory illness symptoms or a positive flu/COVID/RSV test result within the last 5 days, or who are waiting on test results after a close contact must not attend in person.
-Notify me to make arrangements for attending virtually.
-If you are displaying symptoms in class, you will be asked to leave and will lose participation credit for the day.
+You may not use LLM-generated code for homework assignments.
+There are many reasons why using LLMs is not ethical (e.g., subsidizing corporate theft of intellectual property and wasteful destruction of natural resources), but the main problem pedagogically is you can only learn how to *do* something through trial and error.
+One of the most important learning goals in this course is for you to be able to translate models and ideas into code, and you can only get there by building up your mental models and skills piece by piece.

 I don't typically answer email or Slack messages outside of normal working hours.
 If I do write, I don't expect an immediate response.